it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 #### Review Product Goals, Expected Usage, and Product Functionality

-This first step will review the written goals and usage from the provider.
+This first step will review the written goals and usage from the RTP.
 This step should be augmented with a product demo or access to the product in a test environment.
 Reviewers should obtain a good sense of the high-level product functionality and validate the goals and usage consistent with the product functionality.
 For example, if there are use cases related to product administration, the reviewer should be able to access the administration module and exercise a few use cases.

 #### Review Requirements listed as Not Applicable